Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Savor - The best option if you prefer not to stray too far from the more touristy area of Niagara Falls.

-What should I take with me to Niagara Falls?
+What should I take with me on a Niagara Falls tour?

 View of Niagara Falls with rainbows| ©Jason NG